horrible-dong/TeamDETR/Team-DN-DETR/README.md

 ### Training

-In default, we divide the queries into three groups, with the proportion of 65%, 20%, and 15%, corresponding to the relative scales of (0, 0.2], (0.2, 0.4], and (0.4, 1], respectively. `--q_splits` is to set the proportion of each group. `--matcher` has two options, `ori`(original HungarianMatcher) and `team`(TeamHungarianMatcher).
+In default, we divide the queries into three groups, with the proportions of 65%, 20%, and 15%, corresponding to the relative scales of (0, 0.2], (0.2, 0.4], and (0.4, 1], respectively. `--q_splits` is to set the proportion of each group. `--matcher` has two options, `ori`(original HungarianMatcher) and `team`(TeamHungarianMatcher).
 If you want to change the responsible scale range of each group, you can modify matcher.py for Team-DAB-DETR and Team-DN-DETR or the config file for Team-DINO.

 ```bash
 # Team-DAB-DETR and Team-DN-DETR